 - Host a fun book giveaway or contest to celebrate this award.

 You will want to keep track of this on your monthly planner.
-If you haven’t downloaded my free planner yet, you can get it here!
+If you haven’t downloaded my free planner yet, you can get it in the Resources section too!

 Not All Contests Are Created Equal